Frequently Asked Questions

 • Saline solution

-In the unlikely event a dog goes missing, I would:
+If a dog goes missing, I will:

 • Inform you immediately

-• Contact the council dog warden T. 01202 261700.
+• Contact the council dog warden: T. 01202 261700

-• Notify vets, shelters, and rescue centres
+• Notify local vets, shelters, and rescue centres

 • Alert other local dog walkers